The times, they are a-changing!

 Challenges to consider:

-- Scanning your entire client base, identifying and prioritizing clients you want to sell to
+- Identifying and prioritizing clients to sell to

-- Boosting credibility and trust in your advisory capabilities
+- Building credibility and trust in your expertise as a tech advisor

 Recommendations:

-AppVentory enhances your firm’s capabilities to identify suitable candidates for tech advisory services.
-Essentially, AppVentory is a tech advisory practice management tool with purpose-built capabilities, tightly aligned with running highly profitable tech advisory service lines.
+Using AppVentory makes it easier to identify potential clients.
+Essentially, AppVentory is a tech advisory practice management tool with purpose-built capabilities that were designed for highly profitable tech advisory service lines.

 2. Initial discovery

-In the initial discovery phase, you’ll need an extensive view of your client’s existing tech stack, including what apps they’re using and any legacy systems in operation.
-Gathering this preliminary information is vital.
-It sets the scope for the advisory project and solution implementation.
+The initial discovery phase requires an in-depth look into your client’s current tech stack, including the apps they’re using and any legacy systems they haven’t let go of yet.
+This preliminary information is vital as it sets the scope for the tech advisory project and the solution.

 What’s involved:

-- Identifying the apps and software in your client’s current tech stack
+- Identifying what’s in your client’s current tech stack

-- Highlighting legacy systems and processes and opportunities for improvement
+- Highlighting legacy systems, inefficient processes, bottlenecks, and other areas for improvement

-- Determining the expenditure for the current tech solutions
+- Determining the usage data of the current solutions

 Challenges to consider: